vega/vega-lite/site/docs/mark/errorband.md

 <div class="vl-example" data-name="layer_scatter_errorband_1d_stdev"></div>

 {:#2d}
-A __2D error band__ shows the error range of a continuous field, broken down by categories.
+A __2D error band__ shows the error range of a continuous field for each dimension value such as year.
 <div class="vl-example" data-name="layer_line_errorband_ci"></div>